 Residential Students: Cards are created and issued during New Student Orientation to coincide with the visit to the library.
 If a student is unable to attend, the library offers make-up orientations at which cards can be created and distributed.
 After that, a student must make an appointment at email@example.com to have the card created.
 Note that cards can only be made once the school registrar has transmitted data to Moodle and the library.

 After the card has been created and the student has registered for classes, the student can visit the library circulation desk to have the barcode affixed to it, or it will be provided upon checkout of the first book.
-A current semester sticker is required to obtain borrowing privileges at UCB (visit the privileges desk at the Doe Library).
+Proof of current semester registration is required to obtain borrowing privileges at UCB (visit the privileges desk at the Doe Library).

 Distance Students: Unless necessary, cards are not issued to distance students, as they can access online library resources using the student ID number.
 If a card is required, it will be made and sent to the school’s registrar, who is responsible for mailing the card to the student.